Today's Bible Reading: Mark 15

 36 Someone ran, filled a sponge with wine vinegar, put it on a staff, and offered it to Jesus to drink.
 "Now leave him alone.
 Let's see if Elijah comes to take him down," he said.

 37 With a loud cry, Jesus breathed his last.

 38 The curtain of the temple was torn in two from top to bottom.
 39 And when the centurion, who stood there in front of Jesus, saw how he died, he said, "Surely this man was the Son of God!"
 (Mark 15:33-39)

 Reflecting and Thinking

 It is done, God's mercy intervenes.
 Joseph of Arimathea, a Jewish council member provides the gift of a proper burial.
 The tomb is occupied.

-What strikes you from the text today?
+What things grab your attention from the readings today?
 How important to you is the declaration of the centurion that Jesus was surely the Son of God?
 How well do you think we today understand the severe and cruel nature of crucifixion?
 What thoughts or desires does the reading of this text motivate in you?